SJTU-IPADS/ugache/README.md

 The `make run` command runs all tests, and logs will be saved to the `run-logs` folder.
 The `make plot` command will first parse logs in `run-logs` folder to produce a `data.dat` file, then plot corresponding figure to `data.eps`.

+> Each figure folder containers a `runner.py` file, and the `make run` is simply an alias of `python runner.py`.
+> The python script iterates all configurations, generates a command for each configuration and runs them via `os.system`.
+> You may execute `python runner.py -m` to see what command it generates and manually run one configuration.
+> Note that manually run a configuration requires launching [NVIDIA-MPS service](https://docs.nvidia.com/deploy/mps/index.html#topic_5_1) separately.
+> Since our runner automatically handles this, we recommand using `make run` or `python runner.py` to run all configurations.

 > We recommand the `eps-preview` extension in vscode to quickly preview eps figures.